 There are clearly differences between the criminal justice system in the US and elsewhere.
 Does that get in the way of the conversation, or is it about showing how the issues are the same everywhere?

 Dean Strang: Yeah, that's exactly the point.
-Some of the things are specific to America in the details, but the phenomenon of tunnel vision on the part of police officers or core systems of defense counsel, false confessions—these things are universal.
+Some of the things are specific to America in the details, but the phenomenon of tunnel vision on the part of police officers or core systems of defence counsel, false confessions – these things are universal.
 The similarities really are much greater than the dissimilarities.

-Buting: There's no real way to know.
-It was a decision made by a federal judge, and they try to rule on the law and not on public opinion.
+JB: There's no real way to know.
+It was a decision made by a federal judge and they try to rule on the law and not on public opinion.
 But it is sort of sad that it takes a couple of filmmakers to shine a light on what goes on in some courthouses that people otherwise wouldn't know or care about.

 Have you been shocked at the popularity of the series and how it has thrust both of you into the spotlight?

-Strang: Shock only slightly overstates it; greatly surprised would not overstate it.
-It's hard to know what great shows are going to catch the public attention, and I think both Jerry and I were surprised at how interest spread as quickly and pervasively as it did—especially interest in what lawyers might have to say.
+DS: Shock only slightly overstates it; greatly surprised would not overstate it.
+It's hard to know what great shows are going to catch the public attention, and I think both Jerry and I were surprised at how interest spread as quickly and pervasively as it did – especially interest in what lawyers might have to say.

 There was a long gap between filming and the documentary being aired.
 Was it strange for you to relive it after all these years?

-Buting: It was, although I did see it right before it came out, and we both went and spoke to Steven.
+JB: It was, although I did see it right before it came out and we both went and spoke to Steven.
 It was hard to relive those moments, particularly the verdict.
-Seeing the tears welling up in Steven's eyes—that was very difficult.
+Seeing the tears welling up in Steven's eyes – that was very difficult.
 Not that we'd completely put it aside or forgotten, but after all these years, to watch it again was difficult.

 Your determination to find the truth in an honest way made you the heroes of the show.
 What made you want to be lawyers in the first place?

-I grew up when the criminal defense attorney was an honorable position and career.
+JB: I grew up when the criminal defence attorney was an honourable position and career.
 But in more recent years, it's been portrayed by Hollywood and on television in a negative and cynical way, with dishonest, sleazy lawyers trying to get away with something.
 I really didn't expect that a consequence of this show would be that people would be inspired to look into this as a career choice.
 I've had so many people contact me, and that's really very gratifying.

-Strang: There are literally tens of thousands of criminal defense lawyers and other lawyers in this country alone who do, every day, the types of things you saw us doing.
+DS: There are literally tens of thousands of criminal defence lawyers and other lawyers in this country alone who do, every day, the types of things you saw us doing.
 I don't think either one of us is exceptional, let alone unique, in what we're doing.

 What needs to be done to restore public faith in the system?

-There has to be more honesty about the frequency with which unreliable outcomes occur in our courts.
-I think a system that pretends to have near perfect accuracy and reliability is not one that will win the public trust—there are DNA exonerations piled up now by the hundreds.
-I think the public is especially distrustful of assertions by courts and lawyers that everything's fine, and there's nothing to see here.
+DS: There has to be more honesty about the frequency with which unreliable outcomes occur in our courts.
+I think a system that pretends to near perfect accuracy and reliability is not one that will win the public trust – there's DNA exonerations piled up now by the hundreds.
+I think the public is especially distrustful of assertions by courts and lawyers that everything's fine and there's nothing to see here.
 I really do think that admitting mistakes would be an act of both honesty and humility that would enhance the public impression of courts, not diminish it.

-Dean Strang and Jerry Buting bring a Conversation on Justice to London's Palladium on October 23.
+Dean Strang and Jerry Buting bring a Conversation on Justice to London's Palladium on the 23rd of October.
 For more UK dates, see here